EricCousineau-TRI/repro/drake_stuff/control_other/README.md

-# TSID / Pinnochio control
+# MuJoCo / Pinnochio control

-Basic control to compare against `control_study`
+Attempt to compare against Drake for `control_study`

 Separate folder b/c license of `pin` / `tsid` is stated BSD-3, but unclear on some deps...